orstavik/JoiEvents/docs/6_TouchGestures/Problem6_TapDance.md

 ```
 It works!

-The last dance move is the pivot 180deg and repeat the other way round.
+The last dance move is the pivot 180deg so as to uncross your legs.
+You now face in the reverse direction, and can repeat the dance from beginning.

 ## Summary